slint-ui/slint/docs/langref/src/models.md

 }
 ```

-Arrays define some operations by default:
+Arrays define the following operations:

 -   **`array.length`**: One can query the length of an array and model using the builtin `.length` property.
 -   **`array[index]`**: The index operator retrieves individual elements of an array.